armanriazi/armanriazi.github.io/docs/publications.md

 - [DOCs on Github](https://github.com/armanriazi/Documents)

-[^1]: A. Riazi [Using ACO Algorithm to Improve Performance for  Container-based Scientific Workflows] - ScieNFT 2023 November NFTID: 163
+[^1]: A. Riazi (2023), Using ACO Algorithm to Improve Performance for  Container-based Scientific Workflows.
+ScieNFT. https://scienft.com/nfts/155

-[^2]: A. Riazi [Towards a new Blanket Licensing Digitized NFT Music Decentralized] - ScieNFT 2023 November NFTID: 164
+[^2]: A. Riazi (2023), Towards a new Blanket Licensing Digitized NFT Music Decentralized.
+ScieNFT. https://scienft.com/nfts/156

+[^3] A. Riazi (2024), Understanding the Landscape of Regenerating Finance and Digital Transformation.
+ScieNFT. https://scienft.com/nfts/318